 c) Resource Management: Tools to manage the resources required for tasks.

-These tools aim to:
+These Project Management Tools aim to:

 a) Enhance Interaction: Increase communication and collaboration among team members.